Australian Open order of play and day 2 schedule

 Meanwhile, Gauff has set her sights on winning 10 grand slams after claiming her first at last year’s US Open and the quest for No 2 begins on Rod Laver Arena against Anna Karolina Schmiedlova in the first game of the day.

-The Australian Open may have started on a Sunday and will be played as a 15-day event for the first time this year but Monday is when the tournament really heats up, with a dynamite schedule filling out the rest of the Laver Arena’s order of play.
-Mateo Berrettini takes on Stefanos Tsitsipas in a match more befitting of a grand slam semi-final than a first-rounder before the night session sees Alex de Minaur face Milos Raonic in a big-serving battle and Naomi Osaka make her long-awaited return against Caroline Garcia.
+The Australian Open may have started on a Sunday and will be played as a 15-day event for the first time this year but Monday is when the tournament really heats up.
+The night session sees home favourite Alex de Minaur face Milos Raonic and Naomi Osaka make her long-awaited return against Caroline Garcia.
 Here’s everything you need to know.

 Australian Open order of play – Monday 15 January